“You can’t upload love, you can’t download time, you can’t Google all of life’s answers. You must actually live some of your life.” – Anonymous

 Consider a Complete Electronic Fast

 If you complete a fast, trust me, you will see a remarkable difference.
-By acknowledging and addressing excessive screen time, we see significant improvements, including resolution of aggression, brighter moods, increased compliance, and improved grades, which of course, leads to less-stressed parents.
+By acknowledging and addressing excessive screen time, we see significant improvements, including resolution of aggression, brighter moods, increased compliance, and improved grades, leading to less-stressed parents.

 Explore This Issue Further

 This article is not meant to add shame, guilt, or one more thing to your list of things to worry about.
-It is intended to shed light on why managing your family’s screen time is so important.
+It is intended to show why managing your family’s screen time is so important.
 I hope that it motivates and empowers you to take back control.
-And trust me, I am not pointing fingers — my iPhone reminds me every week just how many hours I spend using my phone each day.
+And trust me, I am not pointing fingers — my iPhone reminds me how many hours I spend using my phone every week.
 To be honest, I’ve thought about turning off the feature, but I have forced myself to keep it on, so I pay attention to my screen use.

 If this article has stirred up some feelings, I ask you to stay open-minded and get curious.
 I invite you to explore that tugging with a bit more investigating of your own.
 Books you might find interesting on this topic include Reset Your Child’s Brain by Dr. Victoria Dunckley and The Big Disconnect: Protecting Childhood and Family Relationships in the Digital Age by Catherine Steiner-Adair, EdD.
 Check out Dr. Larry Rosen’s iDisorder and Dr. Gary Small’s iBrain for current research, as well as the AMA-commissioned report from the Council of Science and Public Health: Emotional and Behavioral Effects of Video Games and Internet Overuse.